Perhaps you, too, have heard of The Nature Conservancy, but don’t know much about it. I recently attended an eye-opening presentation.

 He started a partnership with Donald MacRae to build a resort.
 The MacRae family eventually acquired a controlling interest.

 The Linville Company dissolved in 1952.
 Hugh MacRae Morton became the sole owner of Grandfather Mountain, Inc. He widened an existing road and extended it to just below the summit, where he built the Mile High Swinging Bridge.
-He established wildlife habitats at the foot of the mountain.
+He also established wildlife habitats at the foot of the mountain.

 Grandfather Mountain and The Nature Conservancy began a partnership in 1989 to preserve the land near the mountain.
 The Nature Conservancy secured donation of conservation easements from neighboring landowners.
-The corporation sold 2,700 acres to the state of North Carolina to create the state park.
+The corporation then sold 2,700 acres to the state of North Carolina to create the state park.

 The organization has preserved 700,000 acres in North Carolina alone.
 It manages environmentally sensitive and significant preserves in all 50 states.
 It also operates on every continent except Antarctica.